 We hope that by taking the time to read through our extensive guidance, you can enjoy planning your holiday without any pressure.

-We have aimed to give you all of the help that you need to make your travel authorisation application easily and conveniently, but if you require any further guidance or advice you can check out our visit Bhutan section here.
+We have aimed to give you all of the help that you need to make your travel authorisation application easily and conveniently, but if you require any further guidance or advice you can check out our Bhutan visa page and our visit Bhutan section.